Kat9-123/Elite/README.md

 - Keyboard and Mouse support
 - 16 colours
 - Object oriented architecture
-- Rotation based on forward and up vectors (Is this a feature though?)
 - PNG and OBJ support
 - Custom font support
 - Basic line box collision detection
 - Easily accesible settings
 - Basic lighting
+- Sound support
-- Basic sound support
+- Basic LOD support

+Quirks:
+- Rotation based on forward and up vectors

 ## Miscellaneous
 If you have any tips, optimisations, balance changes, etc. Please either message me or make a pull request.

 The code is still relatively messy so any help with that is also greatly appreciated.
-I got kind of burned out so the newer features, like audio, are especially messy.
+I got kind of burned out so the newer features, like audio and LOD, are especially messy.

 ### Perfomance
 Sadly the performance really isn't great.
 It will probably run on most computers but you will have to tinker a bit with the settings.
-The best solution for the performance problem is <s>being a better programmer</s> probably by utilising the GPU, but I have no idea how to do that...
+The biggest cause for the performance problem is the fact that all graphics get drawn to the console, which is kinda sad.